FIEF-nohell/f2i_coder_cs/README.md

 This project converts any file into bits, slaps those into an image where white pixels represent 1's and black pixels represent 0's.

-At the end of the bits of the files, there is a red pixel that seperates a couple of bites, those represent the file type.
+At the end of the bits of the files, there is a blue pixel that seperates a couple of bites, those represent the file type.

 A decompiler is included as well.